-To save the layers table to a text file, click the Save to File button () under the table.
-To load layer table information from a text file, click the Load from File button () under the table.
+To save the layers table to a text file, click the Save to File button (\Box) under the table.
+To load layer table information from a text file, click the Load from File button (\blacktriangleright) under the table.
 Only the editable data in the table is affected when loading from file.
 Layer data in the file that does not match the existing layers in the table is ignored.
-To reset the thickness and elevation values in the table to the last read data from the GDS file click the Reset Thickness and Elevation button ().
-To select the Import check box in the table for all layers click the Select All Metal and Dielectric Layers for Import button (🕻).
-Click the Clear All Imports button (🕌) to clear all check boxes in the Import column.
+To reset the thickness and elevation values in the table to the last read data from the GDS file click the Reset Thickness and Elevation button (\bigcirc).
+To select the Import check box in the table for all layers click the Select All Metal and Dielectric Layers for Import button ().
+Click the Clear All Imports button () to clear all check boxes in the Import column.
 To reload the layer information from the GDS file to the table click the Reload Layers button ().
+This is useful in case the GDS file has changed since the last time it was read, and includes additional layers.
+By clicking Reload Layers you can load the information for the new layers into the table, while keeping any edits you have done in the table for layers that are also found in the new file.
+Note that layers that are not found in the new file are removed from the table.